Metatavu/linkedevents-client/javascript-generated/docs/EventApi.md

   'addressLocalityFi': "addressLocalityFi_example", // String | Search for events in given address localities (fi).
 Multiple localities can be entered by separating them by a comma
   'addressLocalitySv': "addressLocalitySv_example", // String | Search for events in given address localities (sv).
 Multiple localities can be entered by separating them by a comma
   'addressLocalityEn': "addressLocalityEn_example", // String | Search for events in given address localities (en).
 Multiple localities can be entered by separating them by a comma
-  'publicationStatus': "publicationStatus_example" // String | Filter events by publication status (either draft or public) };
+  'language': "language_example", // String | Search for events in given language 'publicationStatus': "publicationStatus_example" // String | Filter events by publication status (either draft or public) };
 apiInstance.eventList(opts).then(function(data) {